jaineet17/Visual_Question_Answering/README.md

 Hongyu <br>
 Jaineet

-## Motivation -
+## Motivation
 To answer questions based on input images accurately.
-To create a model with an feasible architecture.
+To create a model with a feasible architecture.
 To create an attention layer to improve the overall accuracy.
 Dataset Used - CLEVR Dataset.
 It consists of 70,000 training images and 699,989 questions.